 A summer vehicle used for driving in the great parks.
 Originating from Germany and Poland, as a large clumsy vehicle built near the ground with no step needed, it later became more elegant like the Canoe-Landau with only one hood over the back seat.
 Drawn by pairs of high quality horses this was an expensive fashionable vehicle.

-An open country vehicle with four wheels of varying shapes.
+A four wheeled, open country vehicle of varying shapes.
 The Shooting Break carried six sportsmen with space for their dogs, guns and game in the slatted sided boot.
 Break vehicles, sometimes have a hood and are characterised by having longitudinal seats with the passengers sitting facing each other and alighting by a rear entry.
 See photographs of a real Kinross Wagonnette Break here.

 An enclosed carriage drawn by one horse without as many windows as a coach.
 Named after the designer, Lord Brougham, an English statesman in 1839, it was popular in the Victorian age among both aristocrats and the middle classes.
 See an advert for a Kinross Brougham with circular front movable glasses or a photograph here.

 A hooded Gig.
 The Americans use Buggy to describe various two or four wheeled vehicles, but generally it refers to light carriages built for speed.
 See the details of a Kinross Buggy which was withdrawn from sale or a picture of Mrs Kinross showing a Piano Box Buggy.

 A light, two-wheeled, hooded one-horse chaise.
 Replaced the curricle as a fashionable vehicle for society men in the early years of Queen Victoria's reign.

 An earlier version of the Barouche from the 18th Century, a light, four-wheeled, hooded vehicle.
 The seating arrangement was similar to the Vis-À-Vis and it was low to enter like the Victoria.